jugandomiguel/AutoBackup/README.md

 ![image](https://user-images.githubusercontent.com/73621705/209164957-76a48820-ad00-4f9b-82f5-997fb6b9c66e.png)

-You can open it  and that's
+You can open it and you're done